epsilonrt/piduino/README.md

 ## Utilities

-The `pinfo`command allows to know the information on the Pi board:
+### pido, to do something on the Pi board

-    Name            : RaspberryPi B
-    Family          : RaspberryPi
-    Database Id     : 9
-    Manufacturer    : Sony
-    Board Revision  : 0xe
-    SoC             : Bcm2708 (Broadcom)
-    Memory          : 512MB
-    GPIO Id         : 2
-    PCB Revision    : 2
-    Serial Ports    : /dev/ttyAMA0

-The command displays only information in the list, `-h`, allows to know the different options.

-The `gpio`command allows you to modify the mode, the pull resistance, to read or write logical or analogical states (PWM) ...
-Its syntax is simple.
+The `pido`command allows you to modify the mode, the pull resistance, to read or write logical or analogical states (PWM) ...

+On a raspberry pi model B, this allows to do for example:

-    $ gpio readall
+    $ pido readall
                                         P1 (#1)
     +-----+-----+----------+------+---+----++----+---+------+----------+-----+-----+
     | sOc | iNo |   Name   | Mode | V | Ph || Ph | V | Mode |   Name   | iNo | sOc |